 My name is Alandria Mustafa.
-I am a licensed therapist in the states of Florida and South Carolina.
+I am a licensed therapist in the states of Florida, North Carolina, and South Carolina.
 I am Black and Queer.
 I use they/she pronouns and love for these pronouns to be used interchangeably to best affirm my identities.
 I work with a diverse demographic of clients and wholeheartedly believe that the intersections of our specific identities, often times stigmatized and marginalized identities, inform the way in which we see ourselves, our environment, and how we participate in the relationships and systems we choose to be a part of.

 I'm originally from Miami, FL and spent many years in Gainesville, FL attending the University of Florida for both my Bachelor's and Master's degrees.
 After graduating with my Master's in 2015, I remained in Gainesville and began to provide mental health support to folks navigating a variety of issues, especially LGBTQIA+ related challenges, family and childhood trauma, intimate partner violence, substance use disorder, and other difficult/distressing mental health experiences.
 During my time in Gainesville, I became engaged in community service/work, advocacy, and consultation/facilitated trainings that were frequently identity-based and educational.